Solar Windows Cost

 Ubiquitous Energy (not yet commercially available) – Another start-up, this time based in Silicon Valley.
 Ubiquitous Energy produces a film that coats the outside of glass and which absorbs only ultraviolet and infrared light, allowing 90% of visible light to move through the glass.

-Their products are still in the testing phase and remain commercially unavailable.
+Their products, which they call ClearView Power, are still in the testing phase and remain commercially unavailable.
 They claim they can see ‘practical’ efficiency of 10% (meaning 10% of all sunlight that hits the window can be converted to electricity).
 If true, this could be a huge breakthrough for solar windows.

 Installing solar on your home – no matter the technology – is all about saving money.
 The cheaper the equipment and installation, the faster you can see a return on your investment and start actually saving.